huma-engineering/huma-docs/data-collection/modules/epros-licensed-questionnaires/general-health-and-wellbeing/self-rated-health.md

 ![Self-Rated Health](./assets/SelfRated01.png)

 Both patients and their care teams can review their answers to this question to notice how their general daily health fluctuates.
-In the Care Portal, care teams can easily see the patient's last recorded reading in the **Self-rated Health** column.
+In the Huma Portal, care teams can easily see the patient's last recorded reading in the **Self-rated Health** column.

 ![Self-Rated Health](./assets/SelfRated02.png)